-I’ve been a manager for the past 4 years and a leadership coach for the last 2 years.
-Someone asked me if I could share my learnings and experiences and here are the 10 things I learned.
+I’ve been managing people for the past 4 years and a leadership coach for the last 2 years.
+Someone asked me if I could share my learnings and experiences and here are the 10 things I’ve learned.

 1. The fastest way to get better at something is to find a mentor or coach.